An unmedicated hospital delivery or, a natural baby delivery would be one with the least intervention as possible including without an epidural.

 Here’s how it works:

-- Purchase Hypnobabies here: https://www.HYPNOBABIES-STORE.COM/link.cgi?affiliateID=344 (to qualify — purchase SA 101 or 102) — you can even save 20% with code hypnoaffiliate
+- Purchase Hypnobabies here (to qualify — purchase either of the classic online Hypnobabies courses) — you can even save 10% with code hypno1528

 - Fill out this form (it’s going to ask for your name, email, date & time of your purchase so I can match sales)

-- I will email you with a 50% off code
+- I will email you with a 50% off code (most often within 24 hours)

-You can find my Online childbirth Class here: https://www.pullingcurls.com/online-prenatal-class-couples (but, if you’re planning to do this deal, do not purchase it until I send the code — I will not refund purchases made before I send the coupon).
+You can find my Online Childbirth Class here: https://www.pullingcurls.com/online-prenatal-class-couples (but, if you’re planning to do this deal, do not purchase it until I send the code — I will not refund purchases made before I send the coupon).

-**Again, you must purchase Hypnobabies through that link above in order to qualify for the reduced price on my course — directly after you purchase, fill out this form and I’ll send you the coupon.**
+**Again, you must purchase Hypnobabies through that link above in order to qualify for the reduced price on my course — directly after your purchase, fill out this form and I’ll send you the coupon.**

 4. Hire a doula.